How to install Infrahub Backup

 - Administrative or sudo access on your system

-- Docker with Docker Compose (for Docker deployments)
+- Docker with Docker Compose installed

 If building from source: